davide-castro20/FEUP-FSI/LOGBOOK5.md

   f.write(content)
 ```

 In the ``shellcode`` variable we inserted the shellcode provided in the first task, using the 32-bit version, including the provided line that enables Set-UID.
-Then, after filling the content of the payload with NOP's, we put the shellcode in the end of the 517 bytes string.
+Then, after filling the content of the payload with NOP's, we put the shellcode at the end of the 517 bytes string.
 This way, if the return address points to any of the NOP's, the execution will end up in the shellcode we insert either way.
-So, by having the maximum number of NOP's possible before the shellcode, the chances of successfuly exploiting the vulnerability increase and it becomes easier.
+So, by having the maximum number of NOP's possible before the shellcode, the chances of successfully exploiting the vulnerability increase and it becomes easier.

-As for the ``offset``, we used the previous calculated difference, as we know that the return address will be located 112 bytes ahead in the stack compared to the start of the buffer in which we want to insert the payload.
+As for the ``offset``, we used the previously calculated difference, as we know that the return address will be located 112 bytes ahead in the stack compared to the start of the buffer in which we want to insert the payload.

 The ``ret`` (value of the return address) could be calculated by using the ``ebp`` address and adding 8 bytes (so the address can point to after the return address location).
 Although this works using ``gdb``, when running the program without using the debugging information, the actual addresses become larger as ``gdb`` adds some information into the stack.

-It should be noted that the frame pointer value obtained from `gdb` is different from that during theactual execution (without using `gdb`).
 This is because `gdb` has pushed some environment data into the stack before running the debugged program.
-When the program runs directly without using  db`, the stack does not have those data, so the actual frame pointer value will be larger.
+When the program runs directly without using `gdb`, the stack does not have those data, so the actual frame pointer value will be larger.
 More information about this can be found [here](https://stackoverflow.com/questions/17775186/buffer-overflow-works-in-gdb-but-not-without-it).

 <figure align="center">
   <img src="/images/week5/task3_7.png" alt="my alt text"/>
   <figcaption>Figure 13.
 Stack with and without gdb.</figcaption>
 </figure>

-So we used this value as reference and tried to add a larger offset to the return address value, and, in this case, by adding an additional 144 bytes, the exploit worked and we could use the root shell.
+So we used this value as a reference and tried to add a larger offset to the return address value, and, in this case, by adding an additional 144 bytes, the exploit worked and we could use the root shell.

 <figure align="center">
   <img src="/images/week5/task3_5.png" alt="my alt text"/>